Mosquito bite allergy: Treatment

 The best treatment for mosquito bite allergy in individuals with an Epstein-Barr virus-associated lymphoproliferative disease varies.
-Mild and clearly uncomplicated cases with, for example, indolent CAEV, are treated conservatively focusing on obtaining relief of symptoms such as skin irritation, fever, and malaise.
-Cases with evidence of significant complications of CAEFV such as the development of hemophagocytosis, NK/T cell lymphoma, or aggressive NK cell lymphoma generally require chemotherapeutic regimens directed at these complications.
-Individuals with EBV+ systemic mosquito bite allergy and clear evidence of concurrent aggressive chronic active Epstein-Barr virus infection have been treated with relative success by the 3 step regimen used to treat the latter.
+Mild and clearly uncomplicated cases with, for example, indolent CAEV, are treated conservatively, focusing on relieving skin irritation, fever, and malaise.
+Cases with evidence of significant complications of CAEFV, such as the development of hemophagocytosis, NK/T cell lymphoma, or aggressive NK cell lymphoma, generally require chemotherapeutic regimens directed at these complications.
+Individuals with EBV+ systemic mosquito bite allergy and clear evidence of concurrent aggressive chronic active Epstein-Barr virus infection have been treated with relative success by the 3-step regimen used to treat the latter.
 Rare cases of systemic mosquito bite allergy have been reported to occur in individuals who have no apparent predisposing disease but later develop chronic active Epstein-Barr virus infection.
 Such cases require careful evaluation and follow-up for development of a predisposing disorder.